 You can apply these changes to a single shift occurrence or the entire series.

-For groups with shifts created by users in multiple time zones, you might need to deal with the issue that Daylight Saving Time starts and ends on different dates around the world (or some places have no DST at all). xMatters automatically identifies when shifts might result in DST conflicts, and displays a message to let you know so you can plan ahead:
+For groups with shifts created by users in multiple time zones, you might need to deal with the issue that Daylight Saving Time starts and ends on different dates around the world (or some places have no DST at all). xMatters automatically identifies when shifts might result in DST conflicts, and displays a message 30 days before the start of the conflict so you can plan ahead:

 Mary McBride is in London, England and her colleague, Ali Samara, is in Vancouver, Canada.
 Mary adds a shift from 12:00 AM to 12:00 PM and, because she's in London, xMatters associates the shift with '(UTC+0000) Europe/London'.
 Ali also adds a shift but, because she's in Vancouver, xMatters associates it with '(UTC-0800) US/Pacific'.